apache/beam/website/src/documentation/programming-guide.md

 %}```

 ## 9. Metrics {#metrics}
-The Beam model provides a way to use different types of metrics in a user pipeline.
+In the Beam model, metrics provide some insight into the current state of a user pipeline, potentially while the pipeline is running.
 There could be different reasons for that, for instance:
 *   Check the number of errors encountered while running a specific step in the pipeline;
 *   Monitor the number of RPCs made to backend service;
 *   Retrieve an accurate count of the number of elements that have been processed;